clstokes/www.cameronstokes.com/source/_posts/2011-01-20-php-on-aws-elastic-beanstalk.markdown

 comments: true
 categories: Tech
 ---
+*__Updated 2012-05-25__*: _[As of March 2012](http://aws.typepad.com/aws/2012/03/aws-elastic-beanstalk-build-php-apps-using-git-based-deployment.html), AWS Elastic Beanstalk now has built-in support for PHP applications.
+For most people this eliminates the need for the implementation described in this article.
+However, the implementation explained below does have additional benefits for some users in providing a bridge between PHP and Java with Quercus._

+***

-The latest service offering from Amazon Web Services is <a href="http://aws.amazon.com/elasticbeanstalk/">AWS Elastic Beanstalk</a>, allowing companies to deploy applications to Amazon's cloud and let Amazon handle deployment and scaling of infrastructure automatically.
+The latest service offering from Amazon Web Services is [AWS Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/), allowing companies to deploy applications to Amazon's cloud and let Amazon handle deployment and scaling of infrastructure automatically.

 From Amazon:
-<blockquote>You simply upload your application, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.</blockquote>
+> You simply upload your application, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

-While Amazon claims they're working on other platforms, initially Beanstalk only supports Java applications deployed in the <a href="http://tomcat.apache.org/">Apache Tomcat 6</a> container.
-However...using <a href="http://quercus.caucho.com/">Quercus</a>, a "100% Java implementation of PHP 5" from <a href="http://caucho.com/">Caucho</a>, we can run PHP using AWS Elastic Beanstalk.
-All it takes is setting up a simple <a href="http://maven.apache.org/">Maven</a> project.
+While Amazon claims they're working on other platforms, initially Beanstalk only supports Java applications deployed in the [Maven](http://tomcat.apache.org/">Apache Tomcat 6</a> container.
+However...using [Quercus](http://quercus.caucho.com/), a "100% Java implementation of PHP 5" from [Caucho](http://caucho.com/), we can run PHP using AWS Elastic Beanstalk.
+All it takes is setting up a simple <a href="http://maven.apache.org/) project.

 The first step is to setup the Caucho Maven repository and our dependencies in our POM:
 ``` xml